Who watched last night’s (28th July 2009) Property Snakes & Ladders (Series 7 Episode 8)?

 Successful entrepreneurs Nigel and Sarah have a romantic notion that they can make a quarter of a million pounds by creating a swanky LA pad in the heart of a run down bit of Rotherhithe, East London.

-I don’t usually dedicate individual blog posts to episodes of Property Ladder, but fuck me, it was car crash TV, so keeping my big mouth shut over this shit required too much effort.
+I usually don’t dedicate individual blog posts to episodes of Property Ladder, but fuck me sideways, it was total car crash TV, it deserves its own shrine.

-It had all the signs of a joke- the developers purchased an old sausage factory.
-They wanted to spend 10k on a fish tank for the bathroom.
-They wanted to cover the place in purple velvet and leopard skin.
-Come on, surely, it’s a joke?
+It had all the signs of a hoax: the developers purchased an old sausage factory; they wanted to spend 10k on a fish tank for the bathroom; they wanted to incorporate a purple velvet and leopard skin theme.

-Unfortunately, it was never confirmed to be a joke, so I was left watching the darn thing in entire disbelief, with my jaw resting on the ground.
+Horrifyingly, it was never confirmed to be a joke, so I was left watching the darn thing in complete disbelief, with my jaw resting on the ground.

 Who remembers this couple, Richard Chan and Isabelle Peno?

-I think my favourite bit was when Beeny suggested splitting the property into 3 flats to minimize loss.
+I think my favourite part was when Beeny suggested splitting the property into 3 flats to minimise the inevitable losses.
 Of course, as per, it was a smart, sensible suggestion from the Beeny.
-Nigel and Sarah went against the idea because apparently, they wouldn’t “enjoy” developing flats over a house.
-Right, that’s a great reason to defy good business advice…*slaps forehead*
+Obviously that meant Nigel and Sarah were quick to flush the idea down the toilet, because, I quote, they wouldn’t “enjoy” developing flats.

-Anyways, I’m not going to write a long essay on how terrible these clowns were because I’m more interested on your thoughts about the episode.
-I rarely remember the specifics of many Property Ladder developments, but I’m pretty sure this one will haunt me for a few good years.
+Anyways, I’m not going to write a long essay on how terrible these clowns were because I’m more interested in your thoughts.

 This is what they did wrong: